cemoody/lda2vec/README.rst

 like word2vec.
 We build a model that builds both word and document topics, makes them interpreable,  makes topics over clients, times, and documents, and makes them supervised topics.

+Warning: this code is a big series of experiments.
+It's research software, and we've tried to make it simple to modify lda2vec and to play around with your own custom topic models.
+However, it's still research software.
+I wouldn't run this in production, Windows, and I'd only use it after you've decided both word2vec and LDA are inadequate and you'd like to tinker with your own cool models :)

 Resources